codepks/LearningQT/README.md

 # Classes

 ## QObject

+> Significance

+1. It generates the code for connecting signals and slots
+2. It takes care of needed runtime information like dynamic_casting - qObject_cast
+3. IT takes care of language translations

+> Note

 1. The Q_OBJECT macro must appear in the private section of a class definition that declares its own signals and slots or that uses other services provided by Qt's meta-object system.
 2. The Q_OBJECT macro inside the private section of the class declaration is used to enable meta-object features, such as dynamic properties, signals, and slots.
 3. NOTE : This macro requires the class to be a subclass of QObject.
 Use Q_GADGET or Q_GADGET_EXPORT instead of Q_OBJECT to enable the meta object system's support for enums in a class that is not a QObject subclass